WHAT IS THE CONTRACEPTIVE INJECTION?

 - It only needs to be given every 12 weeks

-- It can reduce period pain, heavy periods and PMS for women who experience these
+- It can reduce period pain, heavy periods, and premenstrual symptoms (PMS)

 - It can reduce anaemia resulting from heavy periods

-- It is suitable for women who cannot use oestrogen containing contraceptive
+- It is suitable if you cannot use oestrogen containing contraceptives

-- There can be a delay to the return of normal fertility in women who use DMPA.
-On average this is around 8 months following the last injection.
-For this reason it is not recommended for use in women who are considering pregnancy in the near future.
-DMPA does not affect fertility in the long term.
+- There can be a delay to the return of normal fertility in people who use the contraceptive injection.
+On average this delay is around eight months following the last injection.
+For this reason, it is not recommended if you are thinking of becoming pregnant in the near future.
+The contraceptive injection does not affect fertility in the long term.

-- There is evidence that there is a small reduction in the density of the bones while women are using DMPA.
-This effect is reversed when it is ceased.
+- There is evidence that there is a small reduction in the density of the bones while people are using the contraceptive injection.

-- Once the injection has been given the effect will be present for 3 months.
+- Once the injection has been given it cannot be reversed and the effects will be present for twelve weeks.

-- You will need to see a health care professional every 12 weeks for the injection.
+- You will need to see a health care provider every twelve weeks for the injection.

-Most women can use the contraceptive injection.
-It is considered safe to use while breast feeding.
+Most people can use the contraceptive injection.
+It is considered safe to use while breastfeeding.

-- Women with a history of stroke or heart disease, or who have risk factors for these conditions
+- Have a history of stroke or heart disease, or risk factors for these conditions

-- Women who have unexplained vaginal bleeding that might indicate a serious underlying condition
+- Have unexplained vaginal bleeding that might indicate a serious underlying condition

-- Women with a history of severe liver disease or liver tumours
+- Have a history of severe liver disease or liver tumours

-- Women who are considering pregnancy in the near future
+- Are considering pregnancy in the near future